Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 1. **Deploying the SSH Server**:
    - I logged into **Vultr** and deployed a new **Ubuntu 24.04** cloud server.
 For the server name, I folloId the same naming convention used in previous steps: **mydfir-linux-[handle]**.
-   - After deployment, I accessed the server using **SSH** from **PoIrShell**, updated the repositories, and prepared the environment for log monitoring.
+   - After deployment, I accessed the server using **SSH** from **PowerShell**, updated the repositories, and prepared the environment for log monitoring.

 2. **Locating Authentication Logs**:
    - On Ubuntu, all authentication logs are stored in the **/var/log/auth.log** file.
 This file contains logs related to authentication attempts, including both successful and failed logins.